crypticterminal/dow-j.github.io/_posts/2017-11-25-setting-up-a-new-mac-for-software-development.md

 ---
-title:  "Setting Up a New Mac for Software Development"
+title: Setting Up a New Mac for Software Development
-date:   2017-11-25 13:28:00 +0000
+date: '2017-11-25 13:28:00 +0000'
 author: dow-j
-categories: [software-engineering]
+categories:
+  - software-engineering
+published: true
 ---

 Hi everyone and welcome to my site!
 This is my first blog post so please bear with me while I get the hang of things.
-If you'd like to learn a little bit more about me be sure to check out my [about me](http://programmingwithjosh.com/about) page.
+If you'd like to learn a little bit more about me be sure to check out my [about me](https://jdow.io/about/) page.

-I recently purchased a new MacBook Air after working in almost a purely windows environment for most of my career and while it wasn't _too_ tricky to get setup it definitely had its challenges.
-So I figured that I would document the steps I took to get everything up and running.
+I recently purchased a new MacBook Air and I figured that I would document the steps I took to get everything up and running.

 So without further ado, here are the steps I took to get it setup.